ColinDuquesnoy/QDarkStyleSheet/README.md

 app.exec_()
 ```

+It you are using Qt.py, which is different from qtpy, you should install
+qtpy also, then set both to the same binding.

 _There is an example included in the *example* folder.
 You can run the script without installing qdarkstyle.
 You only need to have
-PySide (or PyQt4 or PyQt5) installed on your system._
+PySide or PySide2 or PyQt4 or PyQt5 installed on your system._

 ## Snapshots